Arc Light (novel): Part IV

 After Constanzo is sworn in as President, the US and its allies move to invade Russia.
 At the same time, General Razov orders an amphibious assault on Iceland to keep a number of elite US and Canadian units from joining the main invasion force.
 With most of the Russian army still on the Siberian front, the western border is left lightly defended.
 STAVKA orders the use of nerve gas and the conscription of provisional troops to assist in the defense of the Russian homeland.
 Constanzo abrogates Article 5 of the North Atlantic Treaty and admonishes former NATO members France, Germany, and Norway to respect American supply lines and military facilities.
-As Russia's satellites are shot down by ASAT-armed F-15s, its main submarine bases in the North Sea are destroyed in a conventional bombing campaign.
+As Russia's satellites are shot down by ASAT-armed F-15s, its main submarine bases in the Baltic Sea are destroyed in a conventional bombing campaign.
 Russia retaliates by using Tu-22M and Tu-160 bombers to knock out power plants in the western United States, plunging cities like Los Angeles into darkness.

 Major Chandler's plane lands at an air base in Prešov, Slovakia, near the border with Ukraine.
 On his first day in a war zone, Chandler manages to kill two of his men in an unmarked minefield.
 After surviving a Russian chemical bombardment, he is ordered by Colonel Harkness, the regional commander of US forces, to take command of an armored battalion, despite Chandler's protests to be transferred to an intelligence unit.

 With Washington, DC, contaminated by nuclear fallout, the US government organizes a provisional capital in Philadelphia, formally transferring most functions and personnel from the bunkers and Nightwatch.
 National Security Advisor Gregory Lambert becomes famous among a wary civilian population for his congressional testimony against Livingston and the loss of his family in the nuclear attack.